-- Install coupling guard on flexible coupled units. - Fully open gate valve (if any) in suction line, and close gate valve in discharge line. - Fill suction line with liquid and completely prime pump. - Start the motor (pump). - Immediately make a visual check of pump and suction piping for pressure leaks. - Immediately after pump reaches full operating speed, slowly open the discharge gate valve until complete system flow is achieved. - Check discharge piping for pressure leaks. - If pump is fitted with pressure gauges, open gauge cocks and record pressure reading for future reference.
-Verify that the pump is performing in accordance with parameters specified on performance curve. - Check and record voltage, amperage per phase, and kilowatts, if a wattmeter is available.
+- Install coupling guard on flexible coupled units. - Fully open valve (if any) in suction line, and close valve in discharge line. - If applicable, turn on any external source of cooling or lubricating fluid to the shaft seals. - Start the motor (pump). - Immediately after the pump reaches full operating speed, slowly crack open the discharge valve, and open bleed valves at system high points.
+Do not open discharge valve completely until system is full of liquid, purged of air and checked for leaks. - After entirely filling the system, fully open discharge valve and close system bleed valves. - If the pump is fitted with pressure gauges, open gauge cocks and record pressure reading for future reference.
+Verify that the pump is performing in accordance with the parameters specified on the performance curve. - Check and record voltage, amperage per phase, and kilowatts, if a watt meter is available.